sofips/gen_alg_xxz/README.md

 with n being the number of elements in the chain.
 Our goal is to implement genetic algorithms in order to find optimal values for the coupling constants $J_i$.
 In this case, optimal values mean values that maximize the fidelity when a quantum state is being transmitted through the chain.

+Since refelection symmetry is a neccessary condition to obtain perfect transmission, only half of the coupling values are calculated.
+For example, if the chain has 21 elements, there will be 20 coupling constants $J_i$ and the algorithm will maximize for 10 variables.

+This program is designed to optimize chains with an **even number of couplings** to simplify the reflection of values.

 To find a detailed explanation of the physical problem, check [1] or [2].

 ## References